wanghenshui/libsocket/README.md

 ## License

-libsocket is released under the MIT License.
+libxio is released under the MIT License.
 See the LICENSE file for more information.

 ## Contact